 A student enrolled in a graduate programme may request to take a leave of absence (LOA) from their programme of study for operational commitments or personal reasons.
-The request should be made to the student's Department Head or Programme Chair and be approved by the Dean of Graduate Studies.
+The request should be made to the student's Department Head or Programme Chair for approval.
+The Department Head or Programme Chair will notify the Associate Registrar (Graduate Studies).
 A student whose request is granted is placed in "inactive" status without prejudice to his or her academic standing.
 A LOA does not count toward the time limit (3.1.3, 3.2.3) of the student's programme.
-Normally the period of inactive status due to LOA will be one year, but may be extended upon written request.
+Normally the period of inactive status due to LOA will be one year but may be extended upon written request.